Supervised Classification Using Sparse Fisher's LDA: Simulation results

 \section{Simulation results}

-The following classification methods are considered for comparison: penalized FLDA proposed by \citet{Witten:2011kc}; its modification described in this work; and support vector machines with an $L_1$ penalty.
-In what follows, we refer to these methods as FLDAdiag, FLDA and SVM respectively.
+The following classification methods are considered for comparison: penalized FLDA proposal of \citet{Witten:2011kc} with $\tilde W=\diag(s_{j}^{2})$; penalized FLDA with nondiagonal $\tilde W$ found according to Section~\ref{sec:penFLDA}; sparseLDA proposal of \citet{Clemmensen:2011kr} and DSDA proposal of \citet{Mai:2012bf}.
+In what follows, we refer to these methods as FLDAdiag, FLDA, sparseLDA and DSDA.
 For the simplicity of illustration, the comparison is performed for the case of the two groups assuming the data comes from the multivariate normal distribution.
-We use the R package "penalizedLDA" for FLDAdiag \citep{penalizedLDA} and "penalizedSVM" for SVM \citep{penalizedSVM}.
-In all cases, the tuning parameter is selected by cross-validation.
+In all cases, the tuning parameter is selected by 5-fold cross-validation.
 The following covariance structures are considered: \begin{enumerate} \item Diagonal unit variance, $\varSigma_w=I$ \item Blockdiagonal with a network structure.
 We randomly choose positions for 40 blocks each of size 4.
 Within each block the offdiagonal elements are set to 0.75.
 Five pairs of blocks were chosen randomly to have a correlation of 0.7 between their elements.
 This initialization is an attempt to mimic a network structure in which there is strong correlation between elements that are close to one another in addition to strong correlation between certain groups of elements that are not necessarily close.
-Our motivation for considering this structure is based on \citet{Xiao:2011iw}, who consider spatial correlations between genes linearly separate on the chromosome but spatially close with respect to its three-dimensional structure. \item Simulated from DNA methylation data.
-The covariance matrix $\varSigma_w$ is estimated according to \citet{Schafer:2005in} based on the features selected from the ERASMUS DNA methylation data. \end{enumerate}
+Our motivation for considering this structure is based on \citet{Xiao:2011iw}, who consider spatial correlations between genes linearly separate on the chromosome but spatially close with respect to its three-dimensional structure. \item Based on DNA methylation data.
+The covariance matrix $\varSigma_w$ is estimated according to \citet{Schafer:2005in} based on the features selected from the ERASMUS DNA methylation dataset. \end{enumerate}